StefanScherer/basebox-slave/README.md

 # basebox-slave

-This is my work in progress to setup a build environment to build baseboxes for VMware vCloud to be used with Vagrant and the vagrant-vcloud plugin.
+This is my work in progress to setup a build environment to build baseboxes with [Packer](http://www.packer.io) for VMware vCloud to be used with [Vagrant](http://www.vagrantup.com) and the [vagrant-vcloud](https://github.com/frapposelli/vagrant-vcloud) plugin.
 The basebox build environment itself can be built with the same tools and created inside the vCloud, eating and creating its own dogfood.

 ![basebox-slave network diagram](pics/basebox_slave-3.png)